Get all the latest data for Yaoundé?

 Where do young professionals prefer to rent in Yaoundé right now?

-The top three neighborhoods where young professionals prefer to rent in Yaoundé are Biyem-Assi, Essos, and Nlongkak, which offer a balance of affordability, commute convenience, and access to commercial life.
+The top three neighborhoods for young professionals in Yaoundé are Biyem-Assi, Essos and Melen, because these areas balance rent, transport, services and access to work or study areas.

 By the way, you will find a detailed tenant analysis in our property pack covering the real estate market in Yaoundé.